waleedrizwan/plooto_challenge/README.md

 # Plooto Challenge
 ![example workflow](https://github.com/waleedrizwan/plooto_challenge/actions/workflows/node.js.yml/badge.svg)

-### Contains all Cypress tests written for the Plooto Coding Challenge
+### cypress/e2e contains all Cypress tests written for the Plooto Coding Challenge
+- Each page has a seperate spec file with the same name
 - Tests are run automatically at the end of every day, and on each pull/push request
-### Test files are in cypress/e2e

 ### To run tests on local machine
 1. clone repo